Axway-API-Management-Plus/apim-service-broker/CloudController/Tests.md

 - An email is sent to Organization Administrator to update his password (at the address <AdminEmail>)
 ```

-##For binding
+## For binding
-The shell script ìcf_bind-service.shî can be used to simulate the Cloud Controller
+The shell script ‚Äúcf_bind-service.sh‚Äù can be used to simulate the Cloud Controller
 **Setup:**
 The following variables must be set:
 ```